nobiot/org-transclusion/README.md

     **Edit:** Yes. `save-window-excursion` was a revelation, and enabled the new approach.
     Using the display property of overlays is not suitable for the purpose; it does not export displayed contents.

+    However...
+It seems that the `save-window-excursion` macro leads to very-hard-to-reproduce issues on different OSs.
+As of v0.0.5, I moved away from using it.
+It is not confirmed that the macro is indeed problematic; I am still waiting to see if that will resolve the reported issues (e.g. [#19](https://github.com/nobiot/org-transclusion/issues/19)).

 - [ ] Other things I miss